 We start our tour just near the São Bento Train station, where Casa Coração de Jesus sells religious items.
 Continue to Confeitaria Serrana, where you shouldn’t judge a building by its dull looks.
 Venture inside to have a look at the amazing interior, and get yourself some pastry to fuel your treasure hunt.
 Take a walk along the majestic Praça da Liberdade boulevard and marvel at the huge buildings with gazillions of details, like the building of Guarany.
 And check out the Art Deco parking garage Garajem just up the street.

-Head up Rua Sá Da Bandeira and stop by Hotel Peninsular before you reach Danceplanet and what used to be Café A Brasileira, but is now undergoing serious renovation.
+Head up Rua Sá Da Bandeira and stop by Hotel Peninsular before you reach Danceplanet and A Brasileira, that has undergone serious renovation recently and has emerged as a beautiful Phoenix after many years of careful restoration.
 Head back down the street and up Rua de 31 de Janeiro instead, where you’ll pass the opulent Vicent on your way to the main shopping street.
 The rest of the Vicent house doesn’t look like much, but the sumptuous storefront is worth a mention.

 Rua de Santa Catarina